languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   sound (like 'an MSc').
- -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -add unification to the XML rules in two steps:
+ -add a simple sentence/word complexity test like that: http://www.ooomacros.org/user.php#111318 -German rule: Vergleichs vs Vergleiches etc -> only one variant per document should be used -create abstract SentenceRule and TextRule classes to get rid of reset() method?
- 	-create XML definitions of unification rules based on POS regular expression transformations
- -create abstract SentenceRule and TextRule classes to get rid of reset() method?
  -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes